The Way We Were

 'The Way We Were' is an art initiative by MessyMsxi and Ai Wei Lua, with merchandise products produced based on original artworks by MessyMsxi based on the themes of Kampong and Trade of the 60s.
 This initiative is part of Singapore Memory Project.
 We were engaged to design the project identity, collaterals and exhibition design.

-Design The project hearken back to the past and simpler lifestyle in the 60s in Singapore.
-As a visual statement of this, the identity logotype is right-aligned to force viewer to read in backward-flow style.
+Idea The project harkens back to the past and simpler lifestyles in Singapore during the 60s.
+As a visual statement, the identity logotype is right-aligned to force viewer to read in backward-flow style.
 This suggest the notion of looking backward in time.
-A single unconventional neon pink color is used to juxtapose with the illustration.
-It grounds the visual look of the project with a hint of contemporary presence.
+Neon pink is used as a bold and unexpected color to juxtapose with the illustrations.
+It grounds the visual look of the project with a hint of contemporary sophistication.

 Labels & Photography

-Exhibition The merchandise products were launched in an exhibition held within National Library Building lobby.
+Exhibition The merchandise products were launched held within National Library Building lobby.
 A fictional convenient shop in 60s brand is conceived to build the exhibition visual identity.
-With limited space and budget, our solution was to recycle discarded wooden palettes and aged them manually.
-These are then used as as shelves and display stands.
+With limited space and budget, our solution recycled discarded wooden palettes, aged artificially, and repurposed as shelves and display stands.